Force over Distance: Chapter 42

 “I’m aware,” Rush said soothingly.

-Then he was flowing through Young’s mind like a dark wind, laced with sparks.
-He flowed over and through Young’s thoughts, disrupting nothing, brushing away the confused, shredded remains of a personality that didn’t belong, binding it back, and he knew, he knew what his mind must look like to Rush, bright and clear and open and without barriers, defenseless, and god he hated the idea of that, he really just hated—
+The scientist swept through Young’s mind like a spark-laced current, disrupting nothing, dissolving the shredded remains of a personality that didn’t belong, binding it back, and he knew, he knew what his mind must look like to Rush: bright and clear and open and without barriers.
+Defenseless.
+God, he hated the idea of that, he hated—

 Around them, the wind died to nothing.

-Rush looked at him, receding from Young’s head like the tide.
+Rush receded like the tide.
 The scientist cocked his head and ran a thumb over Young’s temple.
 “Better?” he murmured.

 “Yeah,” Young replied.

-“They’re still there, you know, those parts of me, in the background, supporting your cognitive architecture, supporting your mind.
-Don’t pull them forward again.”
-He ran his thumb over Young’s temple.
-His expression was pained.
-“What were you thinking?”
+“They’re still there, y’know.
+Those parts of me, supporting your cognitive architecture.
+Don’t pull them forward.”
+He passed his thumb over Young’s temple, his expression pained.
+“What were y’thinking?”

-“I was thinking everything was going to shit,” Young whispered, his voice cracking.
-“I was thinking that maybe I’d never talk to you again after whatever the hell happened to you.
+“I was thinking everything was going to shit,” Young whispered.
+“I was thinking I’d never talk to you again after whatever the hell happened to you.
 Whatever the hell that multiverse assassin was about to bring down on us.”

 They were inches apart.

 Rush’s expression was strange.
-Tentative as hell.
-Like Young was made of cracked eggshell.
-Like the guy had never made a move in his life.
+Tentative as hell, like Young was made of cracked eggshell.
+Like the guy’d never made a move in his life.

 Rush kissed him, and it was wholly, entirely different from what it had been before.
-It was painfully tentative.
+It was tentative.
 It was exploratory.
 It was gentle.
-An opaque sweep of fire-laced wind.
+An opaque flood of fire-laced dark.
 Close.
 Heavy against his thoughts, but impenetrable.
-He couldn’t see it.
-He could only feel how sensitive it was.
+He couldn’t see it, but he could feel how sensitive it was.
 How reactive.
 It was highly structured, intensively organized, beautifully intact—

-Young gripped its upper arms and pushed it back, shoving it away from him as hard as he could.
+Young shoved it away from him.
+As hard as he could.

-It fell, unbalanced, surprised, curling into itself, just—exactly like Rush.
-It looked down and then away from him, out over the ocean, to the edge of the world, where the sea met the sky in perfect line.
+It fell, unbalanced, surprised, curling into itself—just like Rush.
+It gathered itself, looking out over the ocean, to the edge of the world, where the sea met the sky in perfect line.

 Like it gave a damn.